Table of Contents

 |Fix 5.
 Turn off BitLocker Partition||Open Windows File Explorer > Right-click...Full steps|

-Note: Pick up one method to remove write protection from your USB flash drive, memory card, computer HDD or SSD now.
-The fixes are listed from easy to complex.
+Note: The fixes are listed from easy to complex.
+Follow them one by one to remove write protection from your USB flash drive, memory card, computer HDD/SSD.

 Method 1.
-Remove Write Protection from USB/SD with Lock Switch
+Remove Write Protection from USB with Physical Lock Switch

-Step 3.
-Connect the USB or SD card to your computer and check if the write-protected state is gone.
+Step 2.
+Connect the unlocked USB or SD card to your computer, check if the write-protected state disappears.

 Image 1 - USB flash drive switch